 Apple unveiled the latest MacBook Air at WWDC in June 2013.
 This was exactly one year after Apple updated its MacBook Air line up at WWDC in June 2012, so a June 2014 release date for the new Retina MacBook Air seems likely.

-Last October KGI Securities analyst Ming-Chi Kuo speculated that a new MacBook Air would launch in Q2 or Q3 of 2014, which points to the April - September time frame.
+However, last October KGI Securities analyst Ming-Chi Kuo speculated that a new MacBook Air would launch in Q2 or Q3 of 2014, which points to the April to September time frame, so the new MacBook Air could appear earlier than June, and equally, it could appear later.

 There is a reason why an update could come sooner: When Apple updated the new MacBook Pro with Retina display, it lowered the price, making that model much more attractive than the MacBook Air.
 Read our Which Apple Laptop: MacBook Air vs MacBook Pro comparative review for more information.
-To keep the MacBook Air an attractive proposition for customers, there is a chance that Apple will update it sooner than June.
+To keep the MacBook Air an attractive proposition for customers, there is a chance that Apple will update it before WWDC in June.

 However, should Apple wish the new MacBook Air to feature Intel's new Broadwell chip (the successor to Haswell) the MacBook Air may be delayed further.
 The Broadwell processor has been delayed due to manufacturing problems.